 NEWARK, N.J. — A federal judge in New Jersey on March 31 ruled that the lead plaintiff in a securities class action lawsuit against a pharmaceutical company and certain of its former executive officers failed to sufficiently plead any actionable misstatements or omissions or scienter in alleging that the defendants violated federal securities laws by misrepresenting that abstracts it was expected to present at a conference did not contain new and previously undisclosed information (Jessica Fergus v.
 Immunomedics Inc., et al., No. 16-3335, D. N.J., 2019 U.S. Dist.
 LEXIS 55386).

-SAN FRANCISCO — A technology company’s shareholder sued the company and certain of its executive officers and directors in a California federal court on Jan.
-22, alleging that the defendants misrepresented the company’s business and financial condition in the offering documents for its initial public offering (IPO) in violation of federal securities laws (Spencer Wong v.
-Arlo Technologies Inc., et al., No. 19-0372, N.D.
+SAN FRANCISCO — A shareholder of a cloud computing software company sued the company and two of its senior officials in California federal court on March 29, alleging that the defendants issued misrepresentations regarding the company’s growth investment and increase in marketing and sales activities in violation of federal securities law (Ryan Scheller v.
+Nutanix Inc., et al., No. 19-1651, N.D.
 Calif.).

 NEW YORK — A federal district court applied the wrong legal standard in assessing shareholders’ post-dismissal motion for leave to amend their complaint in a securities class action lawsuit against restaurant chain Chipotle Mexican Grill Inc. and certain of its senior executives and determining that post-judgment amendment would be futile, the shareholders argue in an April 4 appellant brief filed in the Second Circuit U.S. Court of Appeals (Metzler Investment GmbH, et al. v.
 Chipotle Mexican Grill Inc., et al., No. 18-3807, 2nd Cir.).